 Meet the silver gym bunnies.
 They’re time-rich, toned-up, and fitter at 60+ than they ever were at 16…

-As the Stilton and mince pies take root around our post-Christmas middles, let’s remember the sight of Debbie McGee’s fab-u-lous, 59-year-old legs doing the splits on Strictly Come Dancing 2017.
+Before you start to think that gym and fitness aren’t for the mid life brigade, let’s remember the sight of Debbie McGee’s fab-u-lous, 59-year-old legs doing the splits on Strictly Come Dancing.
 Her energy as she pranced and glided in the arms of her besotted partner Giovanni Pernice, 26, proved beyond reasonable doubt that age is nothing but a rather irrelevant number.

 Doctors are prescribing the tango to increase core strength in older people.
 Pensioners are taking up cheerleading to lower their BMI.
-Yoga devotee Eileen Ash, 105, demonstrates her downfaced dog on YouTube, while TV presenter Davina McCall’s six-pack at the age of 50 is so sharply pronounced, you could use it to cut cookies.
+Yoga devotee Eileen Ash, 105, demonstrates her downfaced dog on YouTube.
+And TV presenter Davina McCall’s six-pack at 50-odd is so sharply pronounced, you could use it to grate cheese.

 Gyms are teeming with mortgage-free pensioners who have disposable income, time on their hands and a mission to stay forever young